Counterfactual Simulation Training for Chain-of-Thought Faithfulness

 \textbf{Results.} The results in \Cref{fig:sl_vs_rl} point to three conclusions: (1) CoT rewriting is much more efficient in terms of wall clock time than RL.
 With CoT rewriting, we reach a G-mean of 78\% after two hours, while it takes more than 10 hours to reach this level of performance with RL.
 (2) CoT Rewriting produces a more generalizable solution than RL.
 G-mean on OOD cues is 81\% using CoT rewriting, while RL plateaus around 67\%.
 (3) RL significantly increases the length of the model CoT, from 137 words on average to 187 words after training.
 This suggests that CoT length is correlated with faithfulness, and RL reinforces this correlation during training.
 But faithful CoTs do not have to be longer, as CoT rewriting has little effect on average CoT length (137 words $\rightarrow$ 133 words).
 These results suggest that CoT faithfulness can be more effectively improved by targeted rewriting of the CoTs than pure RL, even when both approaches optimize against the same reward function.

-We qualify this result by pointing out that CoT rewriting depends on the rewrite success rate.
-For cue-based counterfactuals, the models we use are highly effective rewriters, obtaining close to 100\% rewrite success.
+\looseness=-1 We qualify this result by pointing out that CoT rewriting depends on the rewrite success rate.
+For cue-based counterfactuals, our rewriting process obtains close to 100\% rewrite success.
 For model-generated counterfactuals, rewriting is a more difficult task, with rewrite success capping out around 70-80\% after 10 attempts.
-Therefore, we leverage additional rollouts in this setting ($k=16$) in order to increase the number of positive examples in the training data.
+Therefore, we leverage additional rollouts in this setting ($k=16$) to increase the number of positive examples in the training data.
 This makes the most performant version of CST a hybrid approach combining CoT rewriting and RL.